tpoechtrager/osxcross/README.PPC-GCC-5.5.0-SDK-10.5.md

 #### Build Some Non-Trivial Autotools Configured Projects: ####

-The script `test_autotools.sh` downloads the mainline source for recent versions of OpenSSL, WGet and CURL and builds them using this toolchain.
+The script `test_autotools.sh` downloads the mainline source for recent versions of OpenSSL, WGet, CURL, ZSTD, and libsodium and builds them using this toolchain.

 Requires the OS X Cross stage directory `target/bin` at the beginning of `PATH` and `xcrun -f cc` must provide the C compiler program information.